alexdevmotion/strapi-faker/README.md

 yarn add faker
 ```

-`NOTE` v4.1.0 was used at the time this plugin was written.
+`NOTE` faker v4.1.0 was used at the time this plugin was written.

 - Copy over the environment variables from `.env.example` to the `.env` file in the root of your strapi project
 (change the values, if needed; see defaults below under `.env parameters`)

-`NOTE` It is advisable to disable those routes after you are done with seeding.

 - (Re)start the strapi server

 - Enable the `up` & `down` routes in the strapi admin:
 Roles & Permissions > Edit the Public role > Scroll down to the STRAPI-FAKER plugin > Check both items > Click Save on the top right

+`NOTE` It is advisable to disable those routes after you are done with seeding.

 ## Seeding